electrumsv/electrumsv/docs/standalone/index.rst

     should be able to send some or all of those coins to that address.
 Read more about :doc:`making a payment <getting-started/making-a-payment>`.

+How do you scan the blockchain?
+    Whether you have restored the wallet, or you are an advanced user and you have given out a payment destination ElectrumSV does not know about, it is necessary to be able to find payments related to your wallet that exist on the blockchain.
+Read more about :doc:`making a payment <getting-started/scanning-the-blockchain>`.

 .. toctree::
    :maxdepth: 1
    :hidden: